AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 - they have a way to refine their profiles on users with every Uber trip
 - they most importantly, started with a customer orientation.

+Compare this to the Melbourne taxi industry, that has the same access to all these technologies, yet delivers quite a different experience for the customer.

 If you get customer centricity right, coupled with a platform strategy, the result is value creation, which presents itself in a variety of ways:

 Firstly, you consistently deliver a better service outcome that is transparent and measurable for all users of that service.
 This builds transparency and loyalty, which leads to increased uptake of that service.